zedaes/Doodle-Detect/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to open an issue or contact me at [zedaes@proton.me](mailto:zedaes@proton.me).